GuuscoNL/CitySynth/README.md

 City Synth is a tool made in C++ using the raylib library where you can generate procedural cities based on a population heatmap.
 The generated cities can be exported to a JSON file and imported into Blender, Unity, Unreal Engine, ect.
 <br><br>
-This project was created for my IPASS (Individual Propedeuse Assessment)
+This project was created in 2 weeks for my IPASS (Individual Propedeuse Assessment)

 ## Usage
 The tool is mainly created for game developers or artist that need a quick city layout for there game or scene.
 However this tool can also be used for other means, for example a piping system with a heatmap that is based on real life data or for irrigation perhaps.